BatistaLabCode/DynamicalConstraints/README.md

 To run the main analysis, you will primarily interact with the following functions:

-- **DynamicalConstraints\serverPath.m**: location of data folder on the computer.
+- **'DynamicalConstraints\serverPath.m'**: location of data folder on the computer.
 This is a function that will attempt to identify the location of the data information, the example session information, and where the user wants to save the material.
 If the code is unable to find either the automated path or the user input path, than the code will prompt the user to identify the correct folders using the file GUI.

-- **DynamicalConstraints\createAllFigures**: produces all the main paper figures and their related statistical tests.
+- **'DynamicalConstraints\createAllFigures.m'**: produces all the main paper figures and their related statistical tests.
 Note that the serverPath and createAllFigures will both the github path and all subfolders to MATLAB, but not all provided codes do this.

 > **Note**:
-> - There are slight discrepancies in the trajectory arrows shown in the paper and the arrows plotted using* createAllFigures *script.
+> - There are slight discrepancies in the trajectory arrows shown in the paper and the arrows plotted using 'createAllFigures.m' script.
 This is because the trajectory arrows shown in the main figures of the paper were added using Adobe Illustrator, which calculates direction of the arrow head differently than the matlab code.

 ### **Step 1: Configure Paths**
 Edit `serverPath.m` to update or confirm the following: